Llanilar

 INFORMATION

-Church/Chapel: Parish Church of St. Hilary / Eglwys Ilar Sant
+Church / Chapel Name: Parish Church of St. Hilary / Eglwys Ilar Sant

-Church Patron Saints: St. Ilar Bysgotwr?
+Church Patron Saint(s): St. Ilar Bysgotwr?
 [Evans (1914) claims the advocation to St. Hilart of Poitiers is erroneous]

-Church Location: Llanilar, Ceredigion, Wales
+Church Address: Llanilar, Ceredigion, Wales

 Directions to Site: Located at the A485-B4575 crossroads, 10 km ESE of Aberystwyth